 Ms. Van Oostrum has performed on numerous occasions with the Staatskapelle Weimar, interpreting Beethoven’s Symphony No. 9, orchestral songs by Richard Strauss, and Beethoven’s „Ah!
 Perfido“ conducted by Bertrand de Billy.
 She performed Strauss’ Four Last Songs with the Staatskapelle Weimar in Bayreuth and at the Al Bustan Festival in Beirut.
 As a concert soloist she is often heard in the Brahms Requiem, the Mendelssohn Bartholdy Elias, the Verdi Requiem and as interpreter of Songs by Richard Strauss and South African composers.

 Born in South Africa, Ms. Van Oostrum is a graduate of the University of Pretoria.
 She received vocal training from Dr. Mimi Coertse and was a member of the Black Tie Opera.
-She received first prizes at the Erna Spoorenberg Dutch Vocal Competition and the Ruth Lopin Nash Award from the Oratorio Society of New York at Weill Recital Hall at Carnegie Hall.
-She was awarded the Fleur du Cap Theatre Award for Best Female Performance in an Opera for her performance at Cape Town Opera as Senta in Der fliegende Holländer.
+She received first prize at the Erna Spoorenberg Dutch Vocal Competition.
+She was awarded the Fleur du Cap Theatre Award in 2018 for Best Female Performance in an Opera for her performance at Cape Town Opera as Senta in Der fliegende Holländer.
 In 2019 her high school alma mater honoured her with an Achievements in Performing Arts Award.